shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 -   **Business booths:** Local businesses will have the opportunity to display their products and services, boosting the local economy.

--   **Community exhibits:** Local organizations and initiatives will share their work, fostering collaboration and community spirit.
+-   **Community exhibits:** Local organizations and initiatives will share their work, growing collaboration and community spirit.

--   **Food stalls:** Residents can enjoy a variety of local cuisine, further supporting local businesses and fostering social interaction.
+-   **Food stalls:** Residents can enjoy a variety of local cuisine, further supporting local businesses and encouraging social interaction.

 **Sustainability and Funding:**